ECPI University

-ECPI University, or East Coast Polytechnic Institute, is a private for-profit university based in Virginia Beach, Virginia.
-It provides undergraduate- and graduate-level education in an accelerated format.
-ECPI University has six colleges with thirteen campus locations in Virginia, North Carolina, South Carolina, Florida, Texas, and online.
-Campuses are located in Virginia Beach, Newport News, Manassas, Richmond, Roanoke, Charlotte, Greensboro, Raleigh, Greenville, Columbia, Charleston, Lake Mary, and San Antonio.
-The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+ECPI University, also known as East Coast Polytechnic Institute, is a private for-profit university based in Virginia Beach, Virginia.
+It was founded in 1966 in Norfolk, Virginia, and offers certificates and associate, bachelor's, and master's degrees in fields including health science, nursing, technology, business, criminal justice, and culinary arts.
+ECPI University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.